veknart/fairseq/examples/speech_to_text/docs/iwslt_2023_simulst_mustc_v2_example.md

 ## Training
 This section covers training an offline ST model.

 Set `${ST_SAVE_DIR}` to be the save directory of the resulting ST model.
-This train command assumes that you are training on `1 GPU`, so please adjust the `update-freq` command accordingly.
+This train command assumes that you are training on `1 GPU`, so please adjust the `update-freq` value accordingly.

 ```bash
  fairseq-train ${MUSTC_ROOT}/en-${TARGET_LANG} \